-(3) The IESO shall, as an agent of the investment asset owner, make reasonably diligent efforts to collect the clean energy adjustment from electricity vendors.
+(2) The IESO shall, as an agent of the investment asset owners, collect the clean energy adjustments from electricity vendors in the same manner and to the same standard as it collects amounts from electricity vendors under [X].

+[Note to MOE/LSB - Would Section 25.33 of the EA be an appropriate reference here?]

 Collection account